eggheadio-projects/demo-sort-string/script.md

 ```

 * If we go ahead and sort them you can see that `Gamma` appears before beta.
-* This is because the default string sorting is case sensitive and capital case strings come before lower case strings in their unicode code points.
+* This is because the default string sorting in JavaScript is case sensitive and capital case strings come before lower case strings in their unicode code points so capital G will appear before lowercase b and d.

 ```js
 // A a